What information do we collect and process?

 We may update this privacy statement from time to time, so please visit this page periodically and review this statement for changes.
 We will notify you of material changes to this privacy statement by posting a notice on our home page for a reasonable period of time and changing the “Last Updated” date [(below)].
 Your continued use of our websites following the posting of changes will mean that you accept the changed terms.

-If you would like us to access, update, change, or delete information we have about you in our marketing database (subject to any applicable legal exceptions), would like to opt-out of receiving further communications from us, or have questions about our privacy statement, please click here.
+If you would like to access, update, change, delete, transfer, restrict or object to the processing of the information we have about you in our marketing database (subject to any applicable legal exceptions), opt-out of receiving further communications from us, or have questions about our privacy statement, please click here.

 How can you contact us?